glandjs/emitter/docs/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the [Contributor Covenant](https://www.contributor-covenant.org/).
-Please ensure you read and follow the [Code of Conduct](CODE_OF_CONDUCT.md) before participating.
+Please make sure to read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

 ---